BrianLipscombe/radiology-outpatient-board/README.md

 * In order to improve UI/UX, I moved the hamburger icon to the upper right corner.

 * In order to improve UI/UX, I moved moved the 'Haven't registered yet?
-Click here' text/button into the log in card panel for improved visibility.
+Click here' text/button into the bottom of the log in panel for improved visibility.

-* In order to hopefully meet submission criterion, the tesing guidelines above within this README.md file have been revised and etxtended so that they are no longer considered missing or incomprehensible.
+* In order to hopefully meet submission criterion, the tesing guidelines above within this README.md file have been revised and extended so that they are no longer considered missing or incomprehensible.

 ## Future Improvements

+* Change JPG images to WebP format.

+* Add a confirmation message after users click delete before orders are actually deleted.

 * Add better CRUD functionality for users to edit their profiles.

 * Make entities more consistent.
-Instead of using tasks and orders for the same purpose, make all entities into orders, not tasks.
+Instead of using 'tasks' and 'orders' for the same purpose, make all entities into either 'tasks' or 'orders' not both.

 * Make the collapsible display orders in chronological order by the importance of the due dates, instead of by the order of when new orders were added.

+* Fix the appointment time icon to actually work when clicked and provide ease of adding appointment times instead of users having to manually type times into the field.

+## Future Improvements for future projects

+* Choose a better concept that more people can relate to that can be used on a global scale that maybe offers/sells common products and/or services.

+* Don't use Materialize.

 ## Credits